wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/_index.md

 *Any* of these larger chords can be reduced to combinations of simple triads.

-If you played a G major triad (G/B/D) at the same time someone else played a B diminished triad (BDF), for example, together you would make the sound of a G7 chord (G/B/D/F).
+If you played a Gmaj triad (G/B/D) at the same time someone else played a Bdim  triad (BDF), for example, together you would make the sound of a G7 chord (G/B/D/F).

-For some reason, this is rarely discussed, but *you never need to play anything other than triads when comping*, no matter how complex the harmony!
+For some reason, this is rarely discussed, but *you never **need** to play anything other than triads when accompanying other musicians*, no matter how complex the harmony!